LordofNotCommitting/MoreImplantSlots/README.md

 i.e you need to have arm/leg/joint AUGMENT installed to see those count updated.

+While it will not increase enemy's implant count, enemies who can spawn with more than 1 implant may spawn with duplicates.

+Changelog:

 v1.1:
 Now adds an option to
 1. "Ignore implant type limitation" option to body part. (i.e can't implant quasi augment into mechanical body part. now you can.)
 2. "Ignore Augment\Implant damage from Injury".

-While it will not increase enemy's implant count, enemies who can spawn with more than 1 implant may spawn with duplicates.